 A specific Regulation includes provisions on the protection of dogs.
 Dogs must be kept in groups as much as possible and they need to have access to outdoor facilities.
 Their needs regarding social contacts must be respected.
-Puppies are not allowed to be separated from their mother before the age of 8 weeks.
-Should an earlier separation be necessary (e.g. due to death or health problems of the bitch) the puppies are to be kept together until 8 weeks old.
+Puppies cannot be weaned before the age of 8 weeks.

 Commercial breeders must ensure that for every ten breeding dogs and their puppies there is at least one person taking care of them, with demonstrated knowledge and skills.